autoshares/autoshares-documentation/user-guide/etna-trader-for-android/app-layout.md

 ---
-description: Learn about the design of ETNA Trader for Android
+description: Learn about the design of Autoshares Trader for Android
 ---

 # App Layout

 ## Introduction

-Once you launch ETNA Trader for Android, you'll notice that the app's layout represents five tabs, each tab displaying a separate screen with its own purpose.
+Once you launch Autoshares Trader for Android, you'll notice that the app's layout represents five tabs, each tab displaying a separate screen with its own purpose.
 The list of tabs in the bar is as follows:

 1. **Quotes**.
 This screen displays the current \(or the closing price\) price for securities in a specific watchlist.
 2. **Positions**.
 This screens displays the trader's current positions.